CarlosMartinez-USDA/chorus/E:\chorus/ReadMe.md.md

   ~~Adds institution_id type="doi (type="ror" is commented out)~~

 **UPDATE REQUIRED**
- Eventually the ROR id section was uncommented and included for production output.
+Agreement to include ROR id
-Unfortunately, when orgnizations did not have both IDs present the hardcoded DOI link (i.e., https://doi.org/) was inaccurately concatenated.
+Some ORGs do not have both DOI and ROR ids

+ERROR: hardcoded DOI link (i.e., https://doi.org/) was inaccurately concatenated.
 This first attempt to pair &lt;institution&&gt; with its respective &lt;institution_id&gt;'s resulted in error.

 The updated solution groups the institution with the institution_id.
 [Grouping](#grouping)